teemuniskanen/docs/docs/api/fhir/code-systems.md

 ## FHIR resource-specific code systems

 Some code systems are specific to certain resources.
 They are listed below.
+The CodeSystem resources can be found at [](https://simplifier.net/DuodecimCDS).

 ### Questionnaire